Arksine/moonraker/docs/user_changes.md

   if configured and disabled otherwise.
 - The API Key is now stored in the database.
 This deprecates the `api_key_file` option in the `[authorization]` module.
-Users can no longer read the contents of the API Key file to retreive the API Key.
+Users can no longer read the contents of the API Key file to retrieve the API Key.
 Instead, users can run `scripts/fetch-apikey.sh` to print the API Key.
-Alternative a user can navigate to `http://{moonraker-host}/access/api_key` from a trusted client to retreive the API Key.
+Alternative a user can navigate to `http://{moonraker-host}/access/api_key` from a trusted client to retrieve the API Key.

 ### March 10th 2021
 - The `cors_domain` option in the `[authoriztion]` section is now